A Terrible Life Insurance Mistake That Cost Me A Fortune

 I understand I received coverage during the time I was paying premiums.
 Had I purchased a new 20-year term policy starting at age 45, I would’ve expected to pay around $150/month, or $1,800/year.
 I also recognize that if I had died during this period, USAA likely would have paid out the $1 million death benefit to my wife.
 Thankfully, I’m still alive—so here we are.

 That said, I’m not asking for a full refund of the $20,000+ I paid.
-Instead, I believe a $16,000 refund is a fair compromise ($20,000 I paid minus the $4,000 I would have been willing to pay for two plus years).
+Instead, I believe a $16,000 refund is a fair compromise ($20,000 I paid minus the $4,000 I would have been willing to pay for two years and two months).

 No healthy 45-year-old male in 2023 would knowingly agree to pay $886/month for a $1 million term life policy.
 That’s not just overpriced—it’s highway robbery.
 I feel like USAA mugged me for my wallet and then slashed my tires on the way out.